Online Banking Security - Your Information is Safe With Us

 4. Review account statements regularly to ensure all charges are correct.
 If your account statement is arriving late, call your financial institution to find out why.
 If your financial institution offers electronic account access, periodically review activity online to catch suspicious activity.

 If you have any questions or concerns please contact us during banking hours at (870) 886-5959 or 1-800-530-7561.

 Check out our FIRST REWARD interest bearing checking account:

 We want to REWARD you for helping us operate more efficiently!
 Thats why we are pleased to announce our First Reward Checking Account.
-This unique, no-minimum balance and free checking account rewards customers with interest earnings and automatic refunds on ATM fees.
+This unique, no-minimum balance checking account rewards customers with interest earnings and automatic refunds on ATM fees.

 To qualify for the high interest account and the ATM fee refunds, account holders must:

 * Make at least 10 free check card transactions per cycle, (excluding ATMs).

 * Receive their monthly statements via secure e-mail vs. a paper statement.